basuabhirup/secret-app/README.md

 ```
 <br />

-### Created Level-1 Security
+9. Experimented and went through 6 levels of security

+### Level 1 Security: Login with registered Username and Password
-12. Handled the HTTP 'POST' requests made on the `/register` route, so that it creates a new user document in the database to store their emails and passwords:
+* Handled the HTTP 'POST' requests made on the `/register` route, so that it creates a new user document in the database to store their emails and passwords:
 ```javascript
 app.post('/register', (req, res) => {
   const user = new User({